-First, it's been know for a while that CBD has a wake-promotion function.
+First, it's been known for a while that CBD has a wake-promotion function.

 That's the alertness and focus effect.

-Interestingly, it also helps with sleep so clearly its effect (owing to the balance nature of the endocannabinoid system it supports) is dependent on where you are in the 24 hour cycle.
+Interestingly, it also helps with sleep so clearly its effect (owing to the balanced nature of the endocannabinoid system it supports) is dependent on where you are in the 24-hour cycle.